tophat/django-training/README.md

 # Django Training

+> # :warning: This material is archived and will not receive further updates.
+For the latest information on Django's ORM, it is advised to look at [the available framework documentation](https://docs.djangoproject.com/en/4.1/topics/db/).

 Master the Django ORM for fun and profit, by actually writing code.

 All web apps need to persist and retrieve data to be useful.
 You can use